iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.0.0 (203758)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.nsw.service 4 reviews"/>
 </p>

+> I find it easy to utilise the system, which is kinda amazing for me as I am quite useless when it comes to technology 🤫<br> :date: __2021-02-24 06:17:57__

+> The app has definately improved and is very easy to use now! 👍🏻<br> :date: __2021-02-24 00:08:17__

 > Glad every time i chat to my daughter .<br> :date: __2021-02-23 14:40:59__